-- Over medium - high heat, melt the butter in a medium saucepan then add the flour and whisk into a paste for a minute to cook the flour off.
+- Over medium heat melt the butter in a medium saucepan then add the flour and whisk into a paste for a minute to cook the flour off.

-- Add the milk gradually whisking vigorously to incorporate, making sure you are getting the flour paste from the bottom and sides of the pan.
+- Lower the heat slightly and add the milk gradually whisking vigorously to incorporate, making sure you are getting the flour paste from the bottom and sides of the pan.

 - This serves 2 - 3 but it is easy to double if you want to make more